-After getting his degrees, he worked as a collections assistant and preparator at Syracuse, New York’s Everson Museum of Art from 2007 to 2009 and as an exhibit technician at West Palm Beach’s Flagler Museum from 2009 to 2011.
-As always, education remained of primary importance to Rabideau, and he also worked during those times as an adjunct professor at Syracuse’s Cazenovia College and Palm Beach State College.
+Rabideau worked as a collections assistant and preparator at Everson Museum of Art in Syracuse, New York (2007–09), and as an exhibit technician at West Palm Beach’s Flagler Museum (2009–11).
+Education remained important to him, and he also worked as an adjunct professor at Syracuse’s Cazenovia College and Palm Beach State College.

-He moved to the Atlanta area in 2011 and became the director of the Zuckerman Museum of Art in 2012 while the new museum was still under construction.
-During his time at Zuckerman, Justin oversaw 45 exhibitions, including student and faculty exhibitions as well as shows by national artists.
-This past spring, the museum was awarded the 2018 Southeastern Museum Excellence in Exhibitions Competition, Gold, for Tomashi Jackson: Interstate Love Song.
+He moved to the metro Atlanta in 2011 and became director of the Zuckerman Museum in 2012, while it was still being built.
+While at Zuckerman, he oversaw 45 exhibitions, including student and faculty shows as well as exhibitions by national artists.
+This past spring, the museum was awarded the 2018 Southeastern Museum Excellence in Exhibitions Competition (gold) for Tomashi Jackson: Interstate Love Song.
 Rabideau was consistently devoted to showing the work of Atlanta artists alongside artists and artistic movements happening on a national and global level.

-In a March 2018 interview, arts website Voyage Atlanta asked Rabideau, “What is success for you?”
+In a March 2018 interview, the arts website Voyage Atlanta asked Rabideau, “What is success for you?”

 “I think about the individuals whose lives have been impacted by the experiences they’ve had at the museum,” he answered.
 “That to me is real success. . . .
 We’ve had student workers that have gone on to work at places like the High, MOCA GA, MODA, Fernbank and the Center for Puppetry Arts. . . .
 Helping others achieve their goals in life is truly a definition of success in my book.”

-The position was not without its ups and downs.
-The museum’s opening was clouded by controversy when then KSU president Daniel Papp removed a potentially controversial work, Walk in the Valley, that referenced lynching.
-The exhibition, Art AIDS America, which showed work dealing frankly with issues of sexuality and HIV, was the source of some controversy when a series of articles, the second by State Representatives Earl Ehrhart (R-Powder Springs) and Ed Setzler (R-Acworth), and State Senator Lindsey Tippins (R-Marietta), criticized the institution for showing such “sickening” work.
+The Zuckerman position had its ups and downs.
+The museum’s opening was clouded by controversy when KSU president Daniel Papp removed a potentially controversial work, Walk in the Valley, that referenced lynching.
+The 2016 Art AIDS America exhibition, which showed work dealing frankly with issues of sexuality and HIV, was the source of some controversy when a series of articles, the second by State Representatives Earl Ehrhart (R-Powder Springs) and Ed Setzler (R-Acworth), and State Senator Lindsey Tippins (R-Marietta), criticized the institution for showing such “sickening” work.

-As an artist, Rabideau showed his work in printmaking and sculpture in Atlanta, throughout the southeast and beyond, collaborating with a long list of prominent Atlanta artists on everything from installation to dance performance.
-His work in Atlanta included solo and group shows at Marcia Wood, Mammal Gallery, Kibbee Gallery, Gallery 112, Barbara Archer Gallery, MINT, The Goat Farm Arts Center, WonderRoot, W Hotel, Dashboard Co-op and more.
+As an artist, Rabideau showed his work in printmaking and sculpture in Atlanta, throughout the Southeast and beyond, collaborating with a long list of prominent Atlanta artists on everything from installation to dance performance.
+His Atlanta work included solo and group shows at Marcia Wood, Mammal Gallery, Kibbee Gallery, Gallery 112, Barbara Archer Gallery, MINT, the Goat Farm Arts Center, WonderRoot, W Hotel, Dashboard Co-op and more.

-The last update to Rabideau’s Facebook page on October 15 was a famous and oft-repeated quote in verse by Georgia folk artist Howard Finster.
-In some ways, the quote could also be used now to describe not just Rabideau’s own assemblages and sculptures, but his aspirations to create a sense of engagement and unity through his various practices, as an educator, as a curator and as an artist: “I took the pieces you threw away and put them together by night and day.
+The last update to Rabideau’s Facebook page, on October 15, was a famous and oft-repeated quote in verse by Georgia folk artist Howard Finster.
+In some ways, the quote could be used to describe Rabideau’s own assemblages and sculptures and his aspirations to create a sense of engagement and unity through his work as an educator, curator and artist: “I took the pieces you threw away and put them together by night and day.
 Washed by rain, dried by sun, a million pieces all in one.”